-ı A. L. C. J. and L. and M. A. Marine, and the C. to be fired on the range.
-Where a contradiction exists from the 10 DOO Ovelle 11 - mandatory publications these orders are to take precedence.
+T As he fined on the name Allege Associated P. C. as what for the to be fired on the range.
+Where a contradiction exists from the 40 DOO Owell'Election mandatory publications these orders are to take precedence.
 16 RCO Qualification You must be suitably qualified to plan and conduct live firing on this range.
 When you sign the MoD Form 906A, you are stating that you are suitably qualified.
-Civilian shooting clubs and cadet organisations must provide their RCO certificate proving they are qualified to conduct live firing as they intend.
+Civilian shooting clubs and cadet organisations must provide their RCO certificate proving they are qualified to conduct live firing 47 5 • • • • as they intend.
 17 Range Action All live firing must be planned.
-If a RASP is required, due to the Safety nature of the shoot planned or as directed by the Senior planning Plan (RASP) Officer, the RASP must be submitted to Range Control 7 days Range Safety before the shoot takes place.
-The minimum requirement is to document(RSD) produce a Range Safety Document (RSD), which is not required to be handed in to Range Control.
+If a RASP is required, due to the Safety nature of the shoot planned or as directed by the Senior planning Plan (RASP) Officer, The minimum requirement is to produce a Range Safety Range Safety Document (RSD), the MOD Form 1930 must be handed into Range 40 document(RSD) Control 7 days before usage of the range.
 18 Young firers The minimum age to live fire is 14yrs of age, with some exceptions in cadet units, refer to Cadet Training Ranges, Regulations for Cadets Training with Cadet Weapon Systems and Pyrotechnics, Army Code N0 71855-C. The minimum age to be employed as a sentry is 18yrs of age.
-(Cadets are not permitted to do sentry duties 40 D !!
-0 no matter what age) 19 Police & Cadets & Police and Civilian shooting clubs are not authorised to Civilian Shooting apply the 200 mil rule.
-Clubs Civilian Rifle clubs RCOs must be listed on the RAU authorisation list.
-They are to ensure that they comply within the limitations of Ref D & E accordingly.
-20 Authorised Live Only authorised live firing practices contained within the relevant Firing authorised publication may be fired on this range.
-0.4 Practices 21 Hearing Protection Wearing issued, serviceable hearing protection is mandatory during LFMT and TLFTT.
+(Cadets are not permitted to do sentry duties , , , , , , , , , , , , , , , , , , , , 19 Police & no matter what age) 19 Civilian Shooting Cadets & Police and Civilian shooting clubs are not authorised to apply the 200 mil rule.
+Clubs '' ' Ciubs Civilian Rifle clubs RCOs must be listed on the RAU outhorization list.
+They are to ansure that they comply within the authorisation list.
+They are to ensure that they comply within the 20 Authorised Live limitations of Ref D & E accordingly.
+Only authorised live firing practices contained within the relevant 20 Firing authorised publication may be fired on this range.
+Practices authorised publication may be filed on this range.
+21 Hearing Protection Wearing issued, serviceable hearing protection is mandatory 1.15aming 1.15tection during LFMT and TLFTT.
 The RCO/FPO is responsible for checking everyone has the correct hearing protection.
 All personnel (military or civilian) are responsible for safeguarding their own hearing by wearing them The RCO is to ensure that all personnel comply with all of the above.
-22 Accident/Incidents It is mandatory for the RCO to report any incidents that take place on the range using the format directed within the relevant publication.
-It is mandatory for the RCO to have is their possession the incident aide memoire.
-N .: 23 Medical Cover Units are to provide medical cover as laid down references A & G Non MoD users are to ensure they have medical cover that is equivalent to or better than the requirement in references A & G
+22 Accident/Incidents It is mandatory for the RCO to report any incidents that take Accidentification place on the range using the format directed within the relevant publication.
+It is mandatory for the RCO to have is their possession the incident aide memoire. modern and memore.
+23 Medical Cover Units are to provide medical cover as laid down references A & G incaioui ootoi Non MoD users are to ensure they have medical cover that is equivalent to or better than the requirement in references A & G equivalent to or better triair the requirement in references A & G